drivendataorg/zamba/docs/docs/configurations.md

 #### `skip_load_validation (bool, optional)`

 By default, before kicking off training `zamba` will iterate through all of the videos in the training data and verify that each can be loaded.
 Setting `skip_load_verification` to `True` skips this step.
+Validation can be very time intensive depending on the number of videos.
+It is recommended to run validation once, but not on future training runs if the videos have not changed.
 Defaults to `False`